loris-imageserver/loris/README.md

 Installation Instructions
 -------------------------
 Loris is supported on Python 3.5+.
-If you need to use Python 2.7, Loris v2.3.3 is the last version to support it.
+If you need to use Python 2.7 or Python 3.4, Loris v2.3.3 is the last version to support it.

 These instructions need to be updated (PRs welcome!).
 If you are running into install problems, please open an issue.
 See below for some help with RedHat/CentOS and Debian.